Hosting Advocacy Events around Key Issues

 Climate Change Action Night at Wittenberg.
 Personal pledges, community change, & climate policy advocacy.

 Cultivating a proactive citizenry requires empowering students to move beyond analyses to action.
 One way to empower students is to offer opportunities for them to showcase environmental solutions or actions on campus.
 These might include themed events around key issues of concern to the campus or surrounding community (e.g. water, food, energy, climate).
 Advocacy events could be featured as a culminating event in a class, as part of Earth Day-associated events, or included within First Year or Capstone Seminars.
 Partnering with local groups that have interest in environmental issues may provide students with additional expertise or momentum.
 One goal of advocacy is to raise visibility on issues.
 Therefore, work to maximize attendance and publicize the event in multiple ways (e.g. student papers, university communications, social media, local news papers).
-Greater attendance is likely if the event time and space are secured early and if like-focused groups or classes coordinate to maximize promoting and attending the event.
+Greater attendance is likely if the event time and space are secured early and if groups or classes coordinate to maximize promoting and attending the event.
 Also consider involving or inviting relevant decision makers (local politicians, influential community members, university leadership).
 Consider pitching a positive or solutions-oriented vision for the future that aligns with shared goals of participating organizations.
 If you are building this into your course, make sure to have at least one review of event materials before the event.
-The review should consider whether the materials are appropriate for the intended audience.
+The review should consider whether the materials are evidence-based and appropriate for the intended audience.
 Students might prepare for the event by crafting literacy fact sheets that require analyzing climate change trends, discussing challenges and solutions.